-Will the CCP Transactions and assets relating to you and, where applicable, your clients be automatically ported to a back-up clearing broker?
+Will the CCP Transactions and assets relating to you be automatically ported to a backup clearing broker?

-No, there will be a number of conditions which must be satisfied before the CCP Transactions and assets that relate to you and, where applicable, your clients can be ported to a back-up clearing broker.
+No, there will be a number of conditions which must be satisfied before the CCP Transactions and assets that relate to you can be ported to a back-up clearing broker.
 These conditions will be set by the CCPs and will include obtaining your consent.
 In all cases you will need to have a back-up clearing broker that has agreed to accept the CCP Transactions.
-You may wish to appoint a back-up clearing broker upfront as part of your clearing arrangements but the back-up clearing broker is unlikely to be able to confirm that it is willing to accept the CCP Transactions until the default occurs.
+You may wish to appoint a back-up clearing broker upfront as part of your clearing arrangements but the backup clearing broker is unlikely to be able to confirm that it is willing to accept the CCP Transactions until the default occurs.
 The back-up clearing broker may also have conditions that they require you to meet.
 You may also be able to agree with the CCP that it may choose a back-up clearing broker on your behalf.
 If you have not appointed a back-up clearing broker prior to our default, or agreed with the CCP that it may appoint one on your behalf, then this may mean that porting is less likely to occur.

-If porting is achieved, your Client Transactions with us will terminate in accordance with our client clearing agreement, but we would expect that any Indirect Client Transactions between you and your clients would be unaffected.
+If porting is achieved, your Client Transactions with us will terminate in accordance with our client clearing agreement.
 We would expect your back-up clearing broker to put in place new client transactions between itself and you.